Before you buy a new TVBack to advice guides

 What type of TV do I need?

-This question might cause disagreements in some households, but you can get a great TV in any size.
-The most important thing to think about is the size of the room you'll be putting it in.
-We take a closer look at two of the most popular size TVs:
+This question might cause disagreements in some households, but you can get a great TV in any size - and bigger doesn’t always mean better.
+The most important thing to think about is the size of the room you'll be putting the TV in.